saucelabs/elemental-next/frontend/docs/updated-tips/4-work-with-multiple-windows/ruby.md

 ---
 title:'4: Work With Multiple Windows'
-id: '4-work-with-multiple-windows-ruby'
+id: "4-work-with-multiple-windows-ruby"
-contentUrl: "docs/updated-tips/work-with-multiple-windows/4-work-with-multiple-windows-ruby"
+contentUrl: "docs/work-with-multiple-windows/4-work-with-multiple-windows-ruby"
 sidebar_label: Ruby
 text: "This tip will explain how to work with multiple windows in Selenium and switch between them.
 Occasionally you'll run into a link or action in the application you're testing that will open a new window."
 number: 4
 publish_date: 2015-08-21
 last_update:
   date: 2023-02-27
 tags:
-  - 'windows'
+  - "windows"
-  - 'multiple windows'
+  - "multiple windows"
-  - 'new window'
+  - "new window"
 level: 2
 category:
-  - 'fundamentals'
+  - "fundamentals"
 language: ruby
 ---